jackiehjm/stx-docs/doc/source/storage/kubernetes/storage-configuration-storage-resources.rst

 .. _storage-configuration-storage-resources-section-N1015E-N10031-N1000F-N10001:

 -----------------------
-External Netapp Trident
+External NetApp Storage
 -----------------------

-|prod| can be configured to connect to and use an external Netapp Trident
+|prod| can be configured to connect to and use an external NetApp storage
 deployment as its storage backend.

-Netapp Trident supports:
+NetApp Trident supports:

 .. _storage-configuration-storage-resources-d201e23: